learningequality/kolibri-docs/docs/install/tutorials/provision.rst

 #.
 Laptops and/or other devices to host Kolibri servers.

+	.. commenting out for now until the tutorial is updated.
 		.. tip:: If you are planning to use Raspberry Pi as your server device, read our comprehensive tutorial about setting up :ref:`tutorial_rpi`.

 #.
 For provisioning you have the option to use: